pages-themes/architect/_posts/2020-01-01-why-I-blog-about-shadertoy.md

 ---
 layout: default
-title: Why I felt the need to blog about Shadertoy
+title: "Why I felt the need to blog about Shadertoy"
 tags: shadertoy
 ---
 The idea of this notebook is to references some usefull information I found in the shaders of Shadertoy.